 1 Now faith is the assurance of things hoped for, the conviction of things not seen. … 6 And without faith it is impossible to please God, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.

-This faith is indeed a non-emperical, spiritual virtue by which the believer maintains trust in the person of God despite current, temporary circumstances.
+This aspect of faith is indeed a non-empirical, spiritual virtue by which the believer maintains trust in the person of God despite current, temporary circumstances.
 It is intimately tied with hope, by which we have confidence in the coming Kingdom of Christ.
 Without this kind of faith, one cannot please God for one does not even acknowledge God’s existence.
-I experienced this in the form of a divine encounter whereby I was literally in the presence of God – I can’t explain it, I can’t prove it, I can’t reproduce it on cue, but I am utterly, to the very core of my being certain that it was real; I am convinced beyond any doubt that God is real.
+I experienced this in the form of a divine encounter whereby I was literally in the presence of God – I can’t explain it, I can’t prove it, I can’t reproduce it on cue, but I am utterly, to the very core of my being, convinced beyond any reasonable doubt that God is real.
 I am also convinced it only comes to a person when they reach a point of putting their pride aside and conceding that if the Christian God exists then he must be worthy of their total surrender.
 This is an inner certainty, private to the individual.